Kidnapped French family of seven released in Cameroon

 "France has not changed its position, which is not to pay ransoms," he said.

-The father of the kidnapped family, Tanguy Moulin-Fournier, worked in Cameroon for French utility firm GDF Suez GSZ.PA.
-He was kidnapped with his wife, four sons, and his brother, who was visiting them on holiday.
+The father of the kidnapped family, Tanguy Moulin-Fournier, worked in Cameroon for French utility firm GDF Suez.
+He was kidnapped with his wife, two daughters and two sons, and his brother, who was visiting them on holiday.

 "We are very happy to be released.
 I want to thank (Cameroon) President Paul Biya for making all the effort to ensure our release," his tired-looking wife, Albane Moulin-Fournier, said on Cameroon television, holding her smallest child.